 The exchange of goods through the barter system collapsed when the concept of currency was established.
-As times changed, the concept of currency moved from coins to paper money, and eventually to cashless forms of monetary transactions.
+As times changed, the concept of currency moved from coins to casinos online usa, and eventually to cashless forms of monetary transactions.
 Today, we have reached a situation where a totally cashless society is actually achievable.

 However, Uganda’s bus transport is still predominantly cash-based especially for the intra-state services.

 There are exceptions like Ugabus.com which plays in the interstate sector and offers seamless payment solutions like online booking services through their mobile App and website.

 Before we dig into the reasons why Uganda should have a contactless bus transportation system, let’s look at how other counties have transpired;

 By most measures, Kenya is a shining model of financial inclusion in Sub-Saharan Africa.
 As the home of the wildly successful M-Pesa mobile money service, Kenya saw 79 percent of all citizens above the age of 15 make or receive digital payments in 2016, according to the 2017 Findex.
 Brookings Institution gave Kenya its highest score for the third year in a row in its 2017 Financial and Digital Inclusion Project report.

 And yet, when the country attempted to make its bus transportation system cashless, the experiment failed miserably.
 It didn’t matter if the population had reached high levels of financial account ownership and usage.
 Without properly accounting for local factors, going cashless in the transportation sector was destined to collapse from the start.